Ronald Waterhouse (civil servant): Early life and military service

+Subsequent career

+After leaving the RAF, Lt-Col. Waterhouse was appointed to serve as Private Secretary to Bonar Law, M.P., who was at that time Lord Privy Seal and Leader of the House of Commons.
+The following year he was made Private Secretary to the Duke of York (the future King George VI).
+Towards the end of 1922 he resigned this post in order to take up the role of Principal Private Secretary to Bonar Law, who was now Prime Minister.
+(Waterhouse's service with the Duke of York was recognised by the award of a CVO that same year).
+He served as Principal Private Secretary to three successive Prime Ministers, before stepping down in February 1928 as a result of an 'extra-marital entanglement'.

-After leaving 10 Downing St in February 1928 he took up a directorship with the Canadian General Investment Trust Ltd. He was a Fellow of the Royal Geographic Society.
+After leaving 10 Downing Street he took up a directorship with the Canadian General Investment Trust Ltd. He was a Fellow of the Royal Geographical Society.

-He was awarded Order of the Bath (KCB) in the 1921 Birthday Honours list and Commander of the Royal Victorian Order (CVO) in the 1923 New Year Honours list.
+In 1927 he had been appointed as one of HM Lieutenants within the City of London, and continued to serve until the early 1940s.

+World War II

-Although aged 60, Waterhouse joined the Royal Air Force Volunteer Reserve to serve in the Second World War, achieving rank of Wing Commander.
+Although aged 60, Waterhouse joined the Royal Air Force Volunteer Reserve to serve in the Second World War.
+Although he had previously left the RAF with the equivalent rank of Wing Commander, he rejoined as a Pilot Officer (and was later promoted to Flying Officer).
+He remained in service, on staff duties, up until his death in November 1942.

 Personal life

 His first wife Violet Goldingham died in June 1928 and he wasted no time, remarrying in secret at the Savoy Chapel in the Strand to Miss Nourah Chard, private secretary to Mrs Baldwin on 3 August 1928.
 She published a biography of her husband entitled Private and Official in 1942.

+Honours

+Having been appointed a Companion of the Order of Saint Michael and Saint George in October 1919, Waterhouse was made a Companion of the Order of the Bath (CB) in the 1921 Birthday Honours list.
+He was then appointed Commander of the Royal Victorian Order (CVO) in the 1923 New Year Honours list (backdated to December 1922), before being made a Knight Commander of the Order of the Bath in May 1923 (Bonar Law's resignation honours list).

+Death

 Waterhouse died on 28 November 1942 due to illness caused by war service and was cremated at Plymouth City Crematorium, Devon.